arifperdana/arifperdana.github.io/_pages/publications.md

 * Lee, W.E., & **Perdana, A.** Effects of Experiential Service Learning in Improving Community Engagement Perception, Sustainability Awareness, and Data Analytics Competency.
 1st round review in a journal.

 * Vivekanand, T. S, Bharathi.
 S.V.K., **Perdana, A.**, Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
 Submitted to a journal.

-* **Perdana, A.**, Lee, H-H., Arisandi, D., & Koh, S-K. Embracing Data Analytics in Small and Mid-size Enterprises: A Multilevel Framework of Technological Acceptance.
-Submitted to a journal.

 * **Perdana, A**., Lee, W.E.
 Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
 Submitted to a journal.